augu0093/AlgoTrading/README.md

 ### Order Integration - Saxo Bank
 Using Saxo Bank OpenAPI, orders can be placed directly via the API.
 Light description follows.

+## Twitter Sentiment Analysis
+I am trying to use the sentiment connected with different companies on twitter to see if it correlates with their stock price.
+In order to do this, I am using the following modules:

+- Tweepy is the client used for retrieving tweets.

+- Vader is a sentiment analyzer tuned specifically for social media.

+- NLTK  sdsdsdsd.

+## Scripts

+1. **tweepy_class** contains the class responsible for calling tweets for sentiment analysis.
+2. **vader.py** contains the class that carries out the sentiment analysis.
+3. **vader_tweepy** carries out tweet sentiment analysis and produces statistical values used for correlating with stock prices.
+4.

 ## Strategy